Cannibal Corpse: Instrumentation and vocals

 Drummer Paul Mazurkiewicz at Full Force 2019 at Ferropolis in Germany.

 The band's songwriting incorporates hooks into its lyrics, and vocal cadences and guitar riffs.
 VICE News assessed that the band's third album, Tomb of the Mutilated "sounds like death metal as pop – the genre stripped to its basics."
-Webster said: "We want the songs to be memorable, as long as there is no sacrifice in the level of heaviness. [...]
-Those two things should not have to be exclusive.
-I think you can have really catchy things that are all really heavy.
-I mean if we can manage to write some lyrics that are going to make you want to remember them and sing along to them each time they come around, then mission accomplished I think right?"
+Webster said they wanted their songs to be catchy and memorable without sacrificing heaviness.

 Chris Barnes' vocals on early Cannibal Corpse albums have been described as "indecipherable growls," while opting for a more intelligible style on The Bleeding.
 Barnes' vocals were generally characterized by a slower, groovier delivery style, while current vocalist George Fisher is noted for his highly intelligible, rapid-fire vocal delivery on later Cannibal Corpse releases, such as Vile and Kill.

-According to Guitar World: "Webster’s galloping three-finger technique unlocks speed and accuracy that other bassists can only dream of; remarkably, he achieves great attack and clarity without the need for a pick."
+According to Guitar World: "Webster's galloping three-finger technique unlocks speed and accuracy that other bassists can only dream of; remarkably, he achieves great attack and clarity without the need for a pick."
+Paul Mazurkiewicz' drumming style has been described as "tastefully sloppy".

 Lyrical themes

 [Barnes] was never writing any of these lyrics from the point of view that the characters in the songs were cool [...] or were people that he related to. [...]
-It’s just interesting stuff to write about.
-If you have a movie with evil characters, people understand that the guy who made the movie doesn’t relate to those characters.
-If you have a horror novel with evil characters in it – like a horror novel that features a rapist or a killer or a molester – you understand that the author doesn’t relate to those characters, and isn’t espousing that type of behavior.
+It's just interesting stuff to write about.
+If you have a movie with evil characters, people understand that the guy who made the movie doesn't relate to those characters.
+If you have a horror novel with evil characters in it – like a horror novel that features a rapist or a killer or a molester – you understand that the author doesn't relate to those characters, and isn't espousing that type of behavior.
 Neither are we. [...]
 Death metal is a type of horror music, and we’re not saying that any of the characters in our songs are people that we admire.